3 Questions to Ask Before You Do Any Content Marketing

 Okay, so you’ve got the idea, the persona, and an outline together for your new asset, a best practices guide.
 Now you need to decide what format to use – is it an ebook?
 A podcast?
 A webinar?
 The format will dictate how you layout the remaining content, how quickly you can go live, who needs to be involved, and how you promote the new asset.
 For example, I haven’t had a lot of success promoting webinars through PPC but ebooks perform very well.
 While certain formats are more appropriate for different stages of the buying cycle, you will know best which formats resonate better with your audience.
 Use the graphic below as a guide, and combine that with your own experience to settle on the right format for your new asset.

 Marketing After ContentRemember that the first asset can spur a whole slew of other assets in the future as well.
 For example, I once ran a webinar with an industry expert on The Art of Dashboard Design.
-It was so popular, we turned it into an ebook, and then ran a similar webinar on our own on 30 Dashboards in 30 Minutes, then turned that into an ebook, which turned into another webinar on Dashboard Design Before & Afters, which turned into an ebook, several blog posts, and a session at our annual user conference.
-What started out as one asset quickly turned into 10 more – all utilizing similar content once we found a topic that resonated with our audience.
+It was so popular we turned it into an ebook, then ran a webinar on 30 Dashboards in 30 Minutes, which became another ebook, a webinar on Dashboard Design Before & Afters, several blog posts, and a session at our user conference.
+One asset quickly grew into 10, all built around content that resonated with our audience.

 All Things Considered

 There’s a lot more to content marketing than just content creation.
-To make content work for you and drive the results you’re looking for, you need to make sure to you set the right goals, write for one persona at a time, and leverage appropriate formats.
+To make content drive results, set the right goals, write for one persona at a time, and use the right formats.
 If you’re disciplined in these three areas, you’ll be well on your way to driving demand from inbound.

 Image source